 Formal Letter – Before we start with this article on how to write a formal letter and provide its Template to you.
 Let’s first understand its basics.
+We hope our formal letter format and samples will help you in your formal letter.

 A letter which is not used for personal purposes and is written in a specific format with a very formal language.
 A formal Letter has a specified and strategised organisation of writing style.
 These letters are thereby not used as family letters, or a letter to friends or cousins, siblings and relatives.
 Generally, we write such kinds of letters on official platforms including writing a letter to the principal in the school, to the higher delegates in the office, letters to the managers and HR, and an appointment letter to the employee.